emilwalsted/respmech/README.md

 # Getting started
 The file **respmech.py** contains the actual analysis code.
 Start by downloading it.
 You should then create another Python file for each setting/project which contains the analysis settings for that particular project (i.e. points to input files etc.).
 Make a copy of the template project file **example.py** and rename/modify to reflect your setup and analysis (see below).

 Specifically, Input and Output location details must be provided in the settings template in order to render the code functional (see details below).
-Additional details (e.g. samplingfrequency - Line 39; file format – Line 47) are used to further tailor the code to the settings of your data acquisition file and resulting exported analysis files.
+Additional details (e.g. samplingfrequency; file format) are used to further tailor the code to the settings of your data acquisition file and resulting exported analysis files.

 ### Running the code
 You can run your analysis by opening your modified **example.py** in e.g. Spyder (from within the Anaconda main menu) and selecting "Run".
 If you prefer running the code in a command line window, type